 Water Wisteria vs. Water Sprite

-Water wisteria and water sprite, also known as Indian fern or fine leaf Indian fern, are not related but can be very similar in appearance.
+Water wisteria and water sprite, also known as Indian fern or fine leaf Indian fern, are not related but is very similar in appearance.
 These plants have very similar care requirements and appearances.
-Telling them apart can be pretty tricky.
+Telling them apart is pretty tricky.

 The main difference between these two bright green species of plants is that water wisteria has separated stems for individual plants while water sprite has several stems and leaves that originate from the center of the singular bundle.
 Water sprite also has much finer and more lace-looking leaves and stems.
 All of this combined makes water sprite much bushier and more delicate in appearance than water wisteria.